 • Lunch and meals during free time pursuits

 • Purchases of a personal nature

-If the applicant must withdraw after March 14, 2014 for medical reasons, funds obligated on their behalf to overseas vendors can only be refunded if:
+If the applicant must withdraw after March 10, 2017 for medical reasons, funds obligated or paid on their behalf to overseas vendors can only be refunded if:

 CANCELLATION OF THE PROGRAM: The Study Abroad Office reserves the right to cancel this program if the minimum required enrollment is not attained.
 If, prior to the commencement of the program, a U.S. State Department Travel Warning is issued for Belize, all applicants will be notified promptly of the warning and the possibility of cancellation of the program.
 If, during the course of the program, a U.S. State Department Travel Warning is issued for Belize, students will be promptly notified of the warning and the advisability of canceling the program.

 PASSPORT: All participants are required to possess a valid passport by March 10, 2017.
 Important Note: U.S. passports must be valid SIX months beyond the intended stay overseas.
 Individuals who do not currently possess a valid passport should apply for one immediately upon acceptance into the program.
 Information on acquiring a U.S. passport is available at the U.S. State Department’s website: https://travel.state.gov/content/passports/en/passports.html.
 Foreign passport holders may need special visas for travel and are responsible for obtaining all necessary visas.